opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 1.3 - VPN: IPsec: Connections
 -----------------------------

-- Enable IPsec with the checkbox at the bottom left and apply.
-If you forget to do this nothing will work.
+- Enable IPsec with the checkbox at the bottom right and apply.
 - Press **+** to add a new Connection, enable **advanced mode** with the toggle.

 **General Settings:**